gearhere/auction-house/README.md

 4. subcategory
 5. combination of items
 6. dynamic page (Countdown, immediate new bid notification)
-7. current account and account data update
+7. account data update
+8. cloud server (Azure)

 ## Additional Resources

 1. [What attributes should be assigned to relationships and what for entities?](https://www.geeksforgeeks.org/attributes-to-relationships-in-er-model/#:~:text=In%20ER%20model%2C%20entities%20have,have%20attributes%20associated%20to%20them.)

 2. [Choosing a Primary Key: Natural or Surrogate?](http://www.agiledata.org/essays/keys.html)